Amanda Ilestedt: Club career

+Early career

-Ilestedt started playing football in her birthplace with the local Sölvesborgs GIF and moved up to their first team in 2006.
+Ilestedt started playing football in her hometwon with Sölvesborgs GIF and moved up to their first team in 2006.
 After one season, she signed with Karlskrona FF in 2007.

+FC Rosengård

-In 2009 she moved to LdB FC Malmö, initially playing for the B team.
-She broke into the Damallsvenskan side in 2010, playing ten league games and winning the championship.
+In 2009 she moved to LdB FC Malmö (now known as FC Rosengård) in the Damallsvenskan, initially playing for the B team.
+She broke into the first team in 2010, playing ten league games and winning the Damallsvenskan league title.

-In August 2011, she moved on loan to the second division club Vittsjö GIK.
-After one season, she moved back to LdB FC Malmö, which changed their name to FC Rosengård in 2013.
-Rosengård reached the quarter-finals of the 2014–15 Champions League, in which she met defending champions VfL Wolfsburg.
-After the 1-1 draw with Wolfsburg and the 3-3 draw in the second leg, she and her team were eliminated from the competition due to the away goals rule.
-Ilestedt played over ninety minutes in all six games.
+In August 2011, was loaned to the second division club Vittsjö GIK for the 2011–12 season.

+Rosengård reached the quarter-finals of the 2014–15 Champions League, in which they were elimated by defending champions VfL Wolfsburg due to the away goals rule.

+Turbine Potsdam

-In June 2017, Ilestedt joined German club Turbine Potsdam on a two-year deal.
+In June 2017, Ilestedt joined Frauen-Bundesliga club Turbine Potsdam on a two-year deal.

+Bayern Munich

 In May 2019, she moved to fellow German side Bayern Munich, signing a contract until June 2021.
-She made her debut for Bayern on 17 August 2019, first matchday, in the 3-1 away win against SC Freiburg.
-Against SC Freiburg in the home game on 6 December 2019, she scored her first Bundesliga goal in the 81st minute.
+She made her debut for Bayern on 17 August 2019 in a 3-1 away win against SC Freiburg.

+On 6 December 2019, also against Freiburg, she scored her first goal for Bayern.
 She scored four goals from 18 league matches in 2020–21 season, helping the club to win their first league title in five years.

+Paris Saint-Germain

-On 12 July 2021 Ilestedt joined French club Paris Saint-Germain on a two-year deal.
-In the 2021–22 Champions League she played in five of six group games and scored one goal.
-On 17 June 2023 PSG announced she would leave at the end of her contract after two years in the French capital.
+On 12 July 2021 Ilestedt joined Première Ligue club Paris Saint-Germain on a two-year deal.
+On 17 June 2023 PSG announced she would leave at the end of her contract.

+Arsenal

-On 27 June 2023 Arsenal announced the signing of Ilestedt.
-She scored her first goal for Arsenal on 23 November 2023 in the Conti Cup match against Southampton, giving her team a 2-1 victory in the 92nd minute.
+On 27 June 2023, Ilestedt signed with Women's Super League club Arsenal.
+She scored her first goal for Arsenal on 23 November 2023 in a Conti Cup match against Southampton, a 92nd minute winner for Arsenal.

+In March 2024, Ilestedt announced that she was expecting her first child.
+Her daughter was born in August 2024 and Ilestedt returned to training with the team in December.

-On 29 January 2025, following the birth of her daughter, Ilestedt returned to the bench, in Arsenal's FA Cup campaign, coming on in the 79th minute, to help secure a 5–0 victory over Bristol City.
-Ilestedt will leave Arsenal as her contract expires at the end of the 2024–25 season, having made 23 appearances for the club.
+On 29 January 2025, Ilestedt returned to the team, coming on in the 79th minute to help secure a 5–0 victory over Bristol City in Arsenal's FA Cup campaign.
+She also made appearances with Arsenal's under-21 team to increase her game time.
+In May, it was announced that Ilestedt would leave Arsenal at the expiration of her contract that season.
+With Arsenal, she won the Women's Champions League.

+Eintracht Frankfurt

+On 1 August 2025, Ilestedt returned to the Frauen-Bundesliga, signing with Eintracht Frankfurt on a three year contract.
+She made her debut and scored her first goal for the club on 5 September 2025.